Britney Spears confuses some with Instagram pregnancy news | Times Leader

 Click here to subscribe today or Login.

-LOS ANGELES (AP) — Britney Spears, less than five months after her conservatorship ended, confused some fans Monday when she that she’s pregnant, and apparently married.
+LOS ANGELES — Britney Spears, less than five months after her conservatorship ended, confused some fans Monday when she posted on Instagram that she’s pregnant, and apparently married.

 Spears — with liberal use of various emojis — didn’t name Asghari as the “husband” and added: “I obviously won’t be going out as much due to the paps getting their money shot of me like they unfortunately already have.”